sfdrogojan/sfmc-csharp-sdk/docs/EmailDefinitionApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="deleteemaildefinitionbydefinitionkey"></a>
+<a name="deleteemaildefinition"></a>
-# **DeleteEmailDefinitionByDefinitionKey**
+# **DeleteEmailDefinition**
-> SuccessfulEmailDefinitionDelete DeleteEmailDefinitionByDefinitionKey (string definitionKey)
+> ResponseDeleteEmailDefinition DeleteEmailDefinition (string definitionKey)

 deleteEmailDefinition

-Deletes the definition for an email.
+Deletes a email definition.
+You can't restore a deleted definition.
+The deleted definition is archived, and a delete location of the definition key is provided in the response for reference.
+You can reuse a deleted definition key because the information associated with it is copied to a new unique identifier.

 ### Example
 ```csharp